esl/MongooseIM/doc/modules/mod_auth_token.md

 ]}.
 ```

-Validity period configuration for provision tokens is outside the module scope
-since the server does not generate provision tokens - it only validates them.
+Validity period configuration for provision tokens happens outside the module since the server does not generate provision tokens - it only validates them.

 #### Required keys